Skip to main content

 • inbound access refers to connections initiated by external endpoints or other applications to an application's ingress IP address

-This resource type can only be limited by a tenant resource profile, not by a hardware resource profile.
+This resource type can only be limited by a tenant resource profile, not by a system resource profile.
 An example configuration for network access in a tenant resource profile is:

 outbound-network-access: